Quote of the Day

 The evolving IDEs were good for a couple decades and occasionally code generators would make specialized code (I wrote one when I worked at Qualcomm in the early and mid 2010s).

 About two years ago I started asking chatbots to write a few code snippets which I would copy and paste into my programs.
 It was surprisingly good.
-But, if you asked it to make a program which collected traffic data from the firewalls, correlated the IPs and domain address with lists known bad IPs and domains, then put our network computers which had connections to these known bad IPs and domains into a graphic database with all the connections and attempted connections the answer would be, “Sorry.
+But, if you asked it to make a program which collected traffic data from the firewalls, correlated the IPs and domain address with lists of known bad IPs and domains, then put our network computers which had connections to these known bad IPs and domains into a graphic database with all the connections and attempted connections the answer would be, “Sorry.
 I can’t do that.”
 I know because I tried.

 Today, if I were to make that request it would ask a few questions, then it would write the code and add features I had not thought of.
 Oh, and I could make the request and answer the questions either by text or speaking it into my headset. **